-Adjunct Professor; Former Chief of China Analysis at the U.S. State Department Office of Intelligence and Research
+Adjunct Professor; Former Chief of China Analysis at the U.S. State Department Bureau of Intelligence and Research

 Tkacik is a fluent Chinese speaker (Mandarin) and an acknowledged expert on Taiwan’s economics and politics.
 He earned his undergraduate degree from the Georgetown University School of Foreign Service, and a Master’s from Harvard University’s Kennedy School of Government.
 He also holds a diploma from the National War College at the National Defense University.
 Tkacik has appeared regularly in U.S. and international media, including CNN, PBS, MSNBC, Fox News and C-SPAN, and publications such as the Financial Times, Wall Street Journal, Washington Post, New York Times, The Diplomat, Defense News, and Jane’s Defense Publications.